 Japanese Manga Publishers Sue Cloudflare: Four major Japanese manga publishers sued content delivery network service provider Cloudflare in Tokyo District Court for hosting nine manga pirate websites.
 The publishers are asking for $4 Million USD in damages and an injunction to restrain Cloudflare from providing further services to the pirate sites.

-IIPA Releases Its 2022 Special 301 Submission to the USTR: On January 31, the International Intellectual Property Alliance (IIPA) filed its 2022 Special 301 submission with the U.S. Trade Representative (USTR) in response the USTR’s request for comments for the agency’s 2022 Special 301 Review.
+IIPA Releases Its 2022 Special 301 Submission to the USTR: On January 31, the International Intellectual Property Alliance (IIPA) filed its 2022 Special 301 submission with the U.S. Trade Representative (USTR) in response to the USTR’s request for comments for the agency’s 2022 Special 301 Review.
 The Review “identifies countries that deny adequate and effective protection of intellectual property (IP) rights or [that] deny fair and equitable market access to U.S. persons who rely on IP protection.”
 The IIPA recommended that a total of 19 countries be placed on the USTR’s Watch List.

 USTR Issues 2021 Congressional Report on China’s WTO Compliance: On February 16, the U.S. Trade Representative released its 2021 Congressional Report on compliance by China to its WTO commitments.
 The USTR raised concerns with China’s state-led, non-market approach to economy and trade and reiterated that the country still inadequately enforced copyrights and had significant market access barriers in copyright-intensive industries.